EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 <br/>

 ### 📖 Practical Use Cases for EoL Automation
+So what can we actually do with this visibility once we have it?
+Here are a few ways EoL data can move from “nice-to-know” to “mission-critical:”

 - Attack Surface Reduction – Automatically identify and quarantine devices running out-of-support software before adversaries find them.
 - Compliance Evidence – Generate on-demand audit reports proving lifecycle management and patch governance are in place.